ancodeUDW/cheerio/readme.md

 * the app shows a famous interesting quote from an internal list. you can click to happy face to go to next quote
 * the system uses a randomly cheerful generated sentences
 * sentences are saved in local
+* Share the sentence in your social networks
+* add advertisements

 ### Done design
 * create an interesting interface.
 Likely using gradients, but maybe we can make the gradient animated